Face Lift at Atlanta Plastic Surgery, P.C.

 Absolutely, combining different cosmetic procedures into a single surgical session is very common.
 It is important to note, however, that treating multiple areas of the face requires more extensive surgery and, hence, a longer post-surgical recovery time.
 Most people choose a mini (partial) facelift over the traditional procedure in order to get back on their feet quickly, so while the different techniques can certainly be combined, these patients should be aware of that the amount of anesthesia and recovery time needed will increase with additional surgery.
 Your doctor will review all of the necessary information with you during your consultation and work with your specific concerns in order to determine what approach will safely fit your individual needs.

-View Face Lift Surgery Photos & learn more about this procedure for men and women such as costs, risks, advanced techniques and frequently asked questions about neck lifts.
+View Face Lift Surgery Photos to learn more about this procedure for men and women and such items as costs, risks, advanced techniques, and frequently asked questions.
 Consultations are available at our offices in Atlanta, Alpharetta, Cumming / Forsyth, Newnan, and Northside / Sandy Springs, Georgia.

-The following doctors perform Facelift at Atlanta Plastic Surgery.
+The following doctors perform facelift surgery at Atlanta Plastic Surgery.
 Click on a doctor to learn more about their practice and to view Before & After facelift surgery photographs.